YangChuantongStarry/Uptick-KB/WHITEPAPER_Tokenomics.md

 **Initial Token Distribution**

-The initial distribution is structured to incentivize long-term holders and the Uptick Network ecosystem.
+The initial distribution is structured to incentivize long-term holders and the Uptick Network Ecosystem.

 The distribution of UPTICK tokens is planned as follows: